-Best World Cup TVs: TrustedReviews RecommendsWith all the above considered, we've picked out some our top picks for the best world cup TVs below.
-There are more, of course, but choose any of the above and you're guaranteed an enjoyable few weeks of football views, unless you're an England fan of course.
+Best TVs for Watching Football: TrustedReviews RecommendsWith all the above considered, we've picked out some our top picks for the best TVs for watching football below.
+There are more, of course, but choose any of the above and you're guaranteed an enjoyable season of football views.

 Well it's not strictly under £500, but it's going for around £519 on Amazon still making this 42-inch set great value for money and ideal for watching football.
 It offers good motion handling thanks to Sony’s Motionflow X200 motion processing which produces a 200Hz refresh rate.
 Black level response means dark scenes are rendered superbly well for a TV so should be ideal for those late evening kick offs.

-There’s built-in Wi-Fi to access features like Social View to view scrolling tiers of Twitter feeds and a dedicated Football mode that changes the picture settings to suite football viewing while also providing shortcuts to football-related YouTube content, the FIFA World Cup History site and Sony’s own One Stadium football website.
+There’s built-in Wi-Fi to access features like Social View to view scrolling tiers of Twitter feeds and a dedicated Football mode that changes the picture settings to suite football viewing while also providing shortcuts to football-related YouTube content.
 Sound is better than your average super-skinny TV but it might be worth considering an external soundbar to ramp things up in the audio department.

 Price: £600 (£519 from Amazon)